janv/john-carmack-plan-archive/by_year/johnc_plan_1998.md

 ---

-The client's IP address is now added to the userinfo before calling ClientConnect(), so any IP filtering / banning rules can now be implemented in the game dll.
+The client's IP address is now added to the userinfo before calling `ClientConnect()`, so any IP filtering / banning rules can now be implemented in the game dll.
 This will also give some of you crazy types the ability to sync up with multiple programs on the client computers outside of Q2 itself.

-A new API entry point has been added to the game dll that gets called whenever an "sv" command is issued on the server console.
-This is to allow you to create commands for the server operator to type, as opposed to commands that a client would type (which are defined in g_cmds.c).
+A new API entry point has been added to the game dll that gets called whenever an `sv` command is issued on the server console.
+This is to allow you to create commands for the server operator to type, as opposed to commands that a client would type (which are defined in `g_cmds.c`).

 ---